QwenLM/Qwen-Agent/README.md

         # Parameters that will be passed directly to the model API, such as top_p, enable_thinking, etc., according to the API specifications:
         # 'top_p': 0.8

+        # Using the API's native tool call interface
+        # 'use_raw_api': True,
     }
 }
 ```